Da Nang Food: The Best Restaurants in Da Nang, Vietnam by JetSettingFools.com

 Banh Xeo is a typical dish of Central Vietnam.
 The first time I tried it was at a Hanoi Cooking Class – and the dish quickly rose to the top of my favorite foods in Vietnam.
 The crispy turmeric pancake is stuffed with a mixture of meat and shrimp and then cut into strips.
 The pieces are rolled into rice paper – along with lettuce, herbs and cucumber.
 Before eating, the rolls can be dipped into a peanut sauce for a perfectly flavorful bite.

-Banh Xeo Ba Duong (MAP) is the most popular Banh Xeo restaurant in Da Nang.
+Banh Xeo Ba Duong is the most popular Banh Xeo restaurant in Da Nang.
 Not only do they make absolutely delicious Banh Xeo, but visiting the restaurant is a true Da Nang experience.
 The no-frills eatery is loud, chaotic and fun…and it’s filled with locals.
 Patrons share tables – and the waitstaff squeeze as many people in as possible.

 The pancakes are enormous, so we ordered just one to share between the two of us.
 Once we placed our order, a server brought us a platter of meat-on-a-stick (you only pay for the sticks you consume) to eat while we waited for our meal.
 Before our Banh Xeo arrived, we took note of fellow diners’ techniques for assembling the rolls so that by the time our steaming platter arrived, we were more than ready – and the perfectly balanced meal hit the spot!